Coefficient-level output-feedback stabilization of linear port-Hamiltonian descriptor systems: Introduction

-Key properties of descriptor systems include regularity, which guarantees existence and uniqueness of solutions \cite{Dai1989,Duan2010,Feng2017S,Kautsky1989L,Xu2006R}; impulse-freeness, which excludes impulsive behavior \cite{Dai1989,Kautsky1989L}; and asymptotic stability, which is essential for practical operation \cite{Duan2010,Xu2006R}.
-These properties typically do not hold automatically and must be enforced via suitable feedback control.
+Key properties of descriptor systems include regularity, which is fundamental for well-posedness \citep{Dai1989,Duan2010,Feng2017S,Kautsky1989L,Xu2006R}; impulse-freeness, which excludes impulsive behavior \citep{Dai1989,Kautsky1989L}; and asymptotic stability, which is essential in applications \citep{Duan2010,Xu2006R}.
+These properties generally do not hold automatically and must therefore be enforced by suitable feedback control.

-Among the available control strategies, static output feedback is particularly appealing due to its structural simplicity and its suitability for real-time implementation.
-Extensive research has therefore focused on regularization of descriptor systems by static output feedback \cite{Gerstner1999L,Gerstner1992S,Gerstner1994I,Chu1998S,Chu1999I,Chu1999L,Nichols2015N,Lewis1990,Shayman1987I}.
-Nevertheless, achieving asymptotic stability via output feedback remains highly challenging and is known to be NP-hard \cite{Blondel1997A,Syrmos1997A}, even for standard state-space systems with $E = I$ \cite{Kailath1980,Zhou1995R}.
+Among the available control strategies, static output feedback is particularly appealing because of its structural simplicity and suitability for real-time implementation.
+Extensive research has consequently focused on regularization of descriptor systems by static output feedback \citep{Gerstner1992S,Gerstner1999L,Gerstner1994I,Chu1998S,Chu1999L,Chu1999I,Nichols2015N,Lewis1990,Shayman1987I}.
+Nevertheless, achieving asymptotic stability by output feedback remains highly challenging and is known to be NP-hard \citep{Blondel1997A,Syrmos1997A}, even for standard state-space systems with $E = I$ \citep{Kailath1980,Zhou1995R}.

-Recent work by Chu and Mehrmann \cite{Chu2025S,Chu2024S} has established equivalence conditions for the stabilization of port-Hamiltonian (pH) descriptor systems under output feedback while preserving their structural properties.
-The pH descriptor formulation \cite{Beattie2018M} offers an energy-based modeling paradigm that facilitates modular representation and structure-preserving control of complex physical systems and has been successfully applied to \cite{Beattie2018M,Mehl2018,Mehrmann2019,Mehrmann2023A,Schaft2023S}.
-Despite recent advancements, existing stabilization results heavily rely on explicit knowledge of the structure-defining matrix $Q$, with some simplifications assuming $Q=I$ \cite{Chu2024S}.
-While convenient, this assumption limits the general applicability of the approach.
+Chu and Mehrmann \citep{Chu2024S,Chu2025S} have established solvability conditions for output-feedback stabilization of port-Hamiltonian (pH) descriptor systems when an explicit pH representation is available, while preserving the structure.

-In practice, determining $Q$ presents a significant challenge \cite{cherifi2019numerical,van2014port,xu2012direct}.
-First, obtaining the matrix $Q$ directly is difficult when modeling complex systems, either from first-principles models or from input-output data of the system \cite{cherifi2019numerical}.
-Although it is possible to indirectly obtain a pH descriptor system under certain conditions \cite{cherifi2024difference}, computing $Q$ from the coefficient matrices remains problematic.
-This is due to the need to transform a state-space realization into pH form, a process that involves solving nonlinear matrix inequalities under symmetry and positivity constraints.
-This transformation is computationally intensive and, in most cases, lacks a closed-form solution \cite{Beattie2025A, Chu2025A}.
+The pH descriptor formulation \citep{Beattie2018M} provides an energy-based modeling framework that facilitates modular representation and structure-preserving control of complex physical systems.
+It has been successfully applied in many areas \citep{Beattie2018M,Mehl2018,Mehrmann2019,Mehrmann2023A,Schaft2023S}.